Overview

 Atomic-resolution cryogenic electron microscopy of low temperature trimers in a 2D material

-Quantum materials host a myriad of fascinating structural, electronic and magnetic ground states as well as complex behaviors ranging from the nanoscale coexistence of competing phases to a huge sensitivity to external stimuli.
+Strongly correlated electronic materials host a myriad of fascinating structural, electronic and magnetic ground states as well as complex behaviors ranging from the nanoscale coexistence of competing phases to a huge sensitivity to external stimuli.
 Our laboratory utilizes in situ electron microscopy to visualize and manipulate these materials at the atomic scale.

 Techniques